Football trading strategiesHorse racing strategiesExcel Trading Spreadsheets

 Trading strategies for Betfair

-New Hedge Under 1.5 Goals with insurance
+Hedge Under 1.5 Goals with insurance One or two losers Hedge 1-1

 Match Odds Market